 Me: Seven or eight.
 It’s complicated.

-Sue: Maybe we should go back and watch them.
-If a job’s worth doing well, it’s worth doing right.
+Sue: We should go back and watch them.
+If a job’s worth doing, it’s worth doing right.

 Sue: I don’t even know what that means.
-So are we going to go back or not?
+So are we going to watch them or not?

 Me: Let’s get through this one first.

-The Doctor takes ages to recover from nearly being burnt to a crisp.
+The Doctor recovers from almost being burnt to a crisp.

-Sue: What would have happened if Troughton had regenerated at the end of The Space Pirates?
-Would this story suddenly be a classic?
+Sue: What would have happened if Patrick Troughton had regenerated at the end of The Space Pirates?
+Would this story suddenly be considered a classic?

-Me: It would be embarrassing to end an era with a complete turkey.
+Me: It would be an embarrassing way to end an era, with a turkey.